Nugine/s3s/README.md

 The data types, serialization and deserialization are generated from the smithy model in [aws-sdk-rust](https://github.com/awslabs/aws-sdk-rust) repository.
 We apply manual hacks to fix some problems in [smithy server codegen](https://awslabs.github.io/smithy-rs/design/server/overview.html) and make `s3s` ready to use now.

+## Security

+`S3Service` and other adapters in this project have no security protection.
+If they are exposed to the Internet directly, they may be **attacked**.

+It is up to the user to implement security enhancements such as **HTTP body length limit**, rate limit and back pressure.

 ## Contributing

 + [Development Guide](./CONTRIBUTING.md)